KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

     ├── CMakeLists.txt
     └── tic-tac-toe.cpp

-Before continuing the tutorial check that your program compiles by referring to the build commands available in the tutorial :doc:`getting started<getting_started>`.
+Before continuing the tutorial, make sure that your program compiles with the build commands available in the tutorial :doc:`getting started<getting_started>`.

-Now we are going to need a world representing the world of our game, to do this we need the following header file: ``#include <antara/gaming/world/world.app.hpp>``
+Now we need a world representing the world of our game, to do this we need the following header file: ``#include <antara/gaming/world/world.app.hpp>``

-And a basic structure that we name ``tic_tac_toe world`` that will inherit from an ``antara::gaming::world::app``.
+And a basic structure that we name ``tic_tac_toe world``.
+It will inherit from ``antara::gaming::world::app`` class.

-As well as a using namespace ``antara::gaming`` to make naming easier.
+And using namespace ``antara::gaming`` to make naming easier.

-Finally, we declare our new object in the body of the main function and we replace the return value with the return value of our game returned by the ``run`` function of the ``class world::app``
+Finally, we declare our new object in the body of the main function and we replace the return value with the return value of our game returned by the ``run`` function of the ``class world::app``.

-Which gives us the following result:
+It gives us the following result:

 .. code-block:: cpp